teraspora/trportal/README.md

 - Fix date range filtering.

-- Check fixing login functionality obviates inappropriate Auth Flash messages.

-- Check if some code can move from Controllers into models.

-- Check code is reasonably DRY.

 - Add triggers to Heroku/Cleardb database.

 - Testing.
 CI/ CT using Travis?

-- add triggers to heroku database

-- user add, user edit, self edit
+- Check if some code can move from Controllers into models.

+- Check code is reasonably DRY.

 - Writeup README.